Advice to help you live your healthiest life, covering fitness, nutrition, mental health, self-care and much more.

 At this point in the pandemic, it’s likely that you’ve got a pack of rapid antigen tests on hand (they’re widely available at libraries and MLA offices across the province).
 A positive result on a rapid test counts as a confirmed case.
-If you want to verify those results, consider booking a PCR test.
-Remember: you have to self-isolate until you get the results from that PCR test.

 Register your positive result

 Got the dreaded double line?
 It’s time to self-isolate.
 The next step is to register right away with Public Health’s “Report and Support” screening program.
 It might seem like a hassle to fill out the webpage when you’re under the weather, but doing so can help identify if you are eligible for COVID-19 medications and treatments to help reduce the risk of severe disease and hospitalization (Remember: medications are recommended within five to seven days of symptoms starting).
 It can also help you connect with resources, including mental health, food and income support.
 In addition, you’ll get regular emails reminding you about how much longer you need to be in isolation – and an email on the day when you finish your isolation period.
 If you don’t have Internet access, call 1-833-797-7772 to complete the form over the phone.

 Contact your physician if you’re eligible for Paxlovid

 If you are over the age of 18 and have tested positive for COVID-19, have non-severe symptoms and are not sufficiently vaccinated, and you have at least one risk factor (including obesity, diabetes, chronic heart or lung disease, and cancer), you may be eligible to receive the antiviral medication Paxlovid.
 This medication has been shown to benefit people at highest risk of progression of COVID-19, to reduce the chance of developing severe illness requiring hospitalization.